isabelc6/PPO-Algorithm-Tutorial/PPO Algorithm Tutorial.md

 learning approaches: model-based and model-free.
 In a model-based structure, the agent will have access to a model of an environment that it can study to predict state transitions and rewards.
-In a model-free structure, there is not model available for the agent.
+In a model-free structure, there is no model available for the agent.
 Instead, it must understand state transitions and rewards through action attempts in the environment.
 There are many algorithms that fall under reinforcement learning (Figure 3).
 Each different algorithm serves as a different way